 It should be a must for each and every webmaster, to keep a backup of his or her website files.
 In case of any kind of data loss, or your site becoming inaccessible, you should not have to lose all of your valuable and sensitive data, or build everything from scratch.
 Instead, you should use a service like Carbonite, Mozy, or Dropbox to regularly back up your website files as well as your database files.

-With hackers inventing newer and more advanced ways of hacking password-protected accounts, you need to ensure that you use a strong password, which is more about the complexity than just the length of the password.
+With hackers inventing newer and more advanced ways of hacking password-protected accounts, you need to ensure that you use a strong password, which is more about the complexity than just the length of the password to avoid website security threats.
 Using a combination of digits, alphabets, and special symbols to create a password that has no obvious connection to your website is the best way to ensure it has the least chance to be cracked.
 You should also make sure to never use any unsecured networks to connect to the internet, and if you do, to at least use a secured website proxy.

 You should implement SSL encryption on your entire website, especially the login page, and transaction pages.
 This makes anything entered in those pages completely meaningless to any third party which might succeed in intercepting that information.
-To take maximum precautions, you should also treat all inputs to a webpage as malicious in intent, and working with an experienced and reputed penetration testing company, implement code sanitization on each and every input field.
+To take maximum precautions and avoid website security threats, you should also treat all inputs to a webpage as malicious in intent, and working with an experienced and reputed penetration testing company, implement code sanitization on each and every input field.